 I. Hate.
 Clutter.
 There is nothing worse than walking into my house when it is messy.
 My blood pressure rises, and I just feel yucky.
 I am one of the weird freaks that actually enjoys cleaning and getting rid of things.
 If the new year has you inspired to organize and declutter your life, then come along, lets do it together!
 While I’ll be showing you how to clean out a closet, you can really apply these tips to any part of your home.
+You can also read more in the article, if you wish to know how to deep clean other parts of your home.
 Happy organizing!

 This is especially important if you are not a seasoned organizer or if you are easily discouraged.
 For the sake of this post, I chose the teeniest tiniest closet in our teeny tiny house.
 The whole project took about 40 minutes (or two episodes of Friends, if you want to be exact…).
 Don’t even feel like you have to do a whole room at a time.
 If you want to tackle just one cabinet in the kitchen or drawer in your bathroom, that’s great!
 Once you see the change that you’ve created, you’ll be on a role!

 This is the most important step, and there can be absolutely no cheating.
 Guys, its psychological.
 I know, I know, it creates such a mess, but if you’re serious about getting rid of stuff, you need to get it out so you can see what you’re working with.
 Once you’ve removed the items from the space, it is easier to let things go than it is to go to the effort of putting them all back in.
 See what we did there?!

 Yikes.
 This was a super necessary step in this closet.
 The floor needed vacuumed and the shelves needed some serious dusting.
 Its also a good idea to make sure all the items going in the “keep” pile are clean too.
 Speaking of “Keep” piles…

 You’ll find a lot of debate from the experts on what categories are essential, but these are the ones that I use and find most helpful.